-Delicious, crunchy flautas filled with shredded chicken (shredded beef works too), salsa, cheese, green chiles and more!
-They can be fried, air fried or even baked to be a delicious and easy dinner idea or appetizer.
+Delicious, crunchy chicken flautas filled with shredded chicken, salsa, cheese, and more!
+They can be fried, air fried or even baked into a delicious and easy dinner or appetizer.

 What’s the difference?
 I had to admit that even I wasn’t 100% sure.

-To make it, combine shredded chicken (or beef or even pork) with salsa, diced chiles, cheese, garlic salt and pepper.
+FILLING.
+Stir together shredded chicken (or beef or even pork) with salsa, diced chiles, cheese (monterey jack, pepper jack, mexican blend, or cheddar), garlic salt and pepper.

-From there, you will make sure you have vegetable oil heating up in a large pan on LOW-MEDIUM heat.
+OIL.
+Make sure you have vegetable oil heating up in a large pan or skillet on LOW-MEDIUM heat.
 You want it hot, but not so hot that it burns the tortillas the second it gets in the oil.

-Fill the flour tortillas with the chicken filling along the middle of the tortilla and roll up, securing tightly with a toothpick.
+ASSEMBLE.
+Fill the flour tortillas with the chicken mixture along the middle of the tortilla and roll up, securing tightly with a toothpick.

 - Avocado Cream Sauce

 - Pico De Gallo

 - Fresh lime juice

 - Shredded Lettuce, tomatoes, cilantro, green onion, sour cream